mafor/swagger-ui-port/README.md

 ## Step 2.
 Adding a filter

-Adding a servlet filter is pretty stright-forward with a FilterRegistrationBean.
+Adding a servlet filter is pretty straightforward with a FilterRegistrationBean.
 It can be created anywhere, I added it directly to the TomcatContainerCustomizer.
 ```java
 @Component